fmfi-svt/saml-shibboleth-guide/README.md

             RequestHeader set X-Forwarded-Proto "https"
     </VirtualHost>

-Veľká škoda že Jetty nepodporuje AJP. :(
+It’s a pity that Jetty doesn’t support AJP. :(
-Myslím že tento setup je trochu deravý (napr.
-Jetty číta remote IP aj z hlavičky "Forwarded:" o ktorej Apache nevie) ale pre jednoduchosť na to kašlem.
+I think this setup is a bit vulnerable to request smuggling (e.g., Jetty reads the remote IP also from the "Forwarded:" header, which Apache doesn’t know about), but for simplicity, I’ll ignore it.

-Zapni ho:
+Enable it:

     sudo a2enmod headers proxy proxy_http ssl
     sudo a2ensite idp